NatronGitHub/Natron/libs/exprtk/readme.txt

 'accept' unknown symbols that have  a prefix of 'var_' as  being valid variables,  all other  unknown symbols  will result  in a  compilation error being raised.

+In the example above  the callback of the  USR that is invoked  during the unknown symbol resolution process only allows for scalar variables to be defined and resolved -  as that is the simplest and  most common form.

+There  is  also  an  extended version  of  the  callback  that can  be overridden that will allow for  more control and choice over  the type of symbol being  resolved.
+The following  is an example  definition of said extended callback:

+   template <typename T>
+   struct my_usr : public parser_t::unknown_symbol_resolver
+   {
+     typedef typename parser_t::unknown_symbol_resolver usr_t;

+     my_usr()
+     : usr_t(usr_t::e_usrmode_extended)
+     {}

+     virtual bool process(const std::string& unknown_symbol,
+                          symbol_table_t&      symbol_table,
+                          std::string&        error_message)
+     {
+        bool result = false;

+        if (0 == unknown_symbol.find("var_"))
+        {
+           // Default value of zero
+           result = symbol_table.create_variable(unknown_symbol,0);

+           if (!result)
+           {
+              error_message = "Failed to create variable...";
+           }
+        }
+        else if (0 == unknown_symbol.find("str_"))
+        {
+           // Default value of empty string
+           result = symbol_table.create_stringvar(unknown_symbol,"");

+           if (!result)
+           {
+              error_message = "Failed to create string variable...";
+           }
+        }
+        else
+           error_message = "Indeterminable symbol type.";

+        return result;
+     }
+   };

+In the  example above,  the USR  callback when  invoked will  pass the primary symbol table associated with the expression being parsed.
+The symbol  resolution  business  logic  can  then  determine  under  what conditions  a  symbol will  be  resolved including  its  type (scalar, string, vector etc) and default value.
+When the callback  successfully returns  the  symbol  parsing and  resolution  process  will again  be executed by the parser.
+The idea here is that given the primary symbol table will now have the previously detected unknown symbol registered, it will be correctly resolved  and the general parsing processing  can then resume as per normal.

+Note: In order to have the USR's extended mode callback be invoked  It is  necessary to  pass the  e_usrmode_extended enum  value during  the constructor of the user defined USR.

+Note: The primary symbol table  for an expression is the  first symbol table to be registered with that instance of the expression.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~